-Your worry free hunt begins at the airport in our comfortable airport transfer vehicles.
-From here, we make the one and a half hour trip to our the 3100 square foot lodge.
-You are greeted here with Alberta style hospitality and a wholesome, professionally prepared meal.
+Your worry free hunt begins upon your arrival at the lodge where you are greeted with Alberta style hospitality and a wholesome, professionally prepared meal.
 The balance of your evening is spent in the Great Room where the crackling of a fire and the ambiance of a hunting lodge soothes the excitement of the hunts to come.
 In the morning, you wake to an early yet leisurely continental breakfast.
 A carefully scouted hunt awaits the arrival of you and your hunting party.
 The shoot goes as planned, there are no surprises.
 The staff are very experienced and your satisfaction is our number one goal.
 Your return to the hunting lodge is welcomed by a hot lunch.
 There are a few hours reserved for relaxation and lounging.
 In pothole country, the birds do not fly during the midday hours.
 Their food source is plentiful and they need only feed in the morning and again in the evening.
 Mid afternoon brings your departure for an evening hunt.
 This hunt has been carefully spotted while you were enjoying the morning hunt.
 The fowl come tight into the decoys whether in a field or over a tiny pothole.
 The shooting is fantastic.
 Your successful hunt ends with a round of pictures and is followed by another exquisite full course meal.
 The evening is spent relaxing in the Great Room or in the TV Room where any video footage can be enjoyed by all.
 Your second day of hunting is more of the same.
 The third day comes too quickly.
 It starts out with breakfast and another goose or duck hunt.
 Your hunt is followed by a leisurely lunch.
 By then, your cleaned birds are ready for packing (remember to bring large coolers).
 By midday the gear is loaded and the drive back to Edmonton is under way.

 Alberta is graced with among the most liberal limits in North America.
 Daily duck limits are 8 birds (all of which may be Mallards) with a possession limit of 24.
 Dark goose limits are an impressive 8 daily (4 of which can be Whitefronts but all 8 can be Canada's) with a possession of 24.
-Snow goose limits are 20 daily and 60 in possession but they do not affect the dark goose limit.
-Limits may have changed since the last printing of this document.
+Snow goose limits are 50 daily and no possession limits.
+Limits may have changed since the last updating of this document.
 Please call to confirm.